 Creating a bootable Windows USB drive used to be a chore, but today, one solution can pretty-well suit most people.
 However, there are times when a flash drive has some quirk that prevents it from working with a particular solution, so for that reason, this article takes a look at five different methods.

 Even if the target desktop or notebook has an optical drive, there are a couple of reasons to consider first creating a USB-based installer.
 Admittedly, the time and effort of creating the drive might make it best-suited for system builders, but for people like us, who juggle test machines, USB is a no-brainer.

 To start, USB media is more durable than disc-based media.
 Discs can be easily scratched, while well-built USB flash drives can generally handle a bit of abuse.
 Then, there’s the convenience.
 Ever walk around with a disc in your pocket?
 It looks a bit odd.

 For us, performance and reliability are the key reasons why we’ve opted to use USB-based installers in lieu of discs, especially with USB 3.0 being much more common.
 Even if a DVD has been burned at the highest commercial speeds, it won’t be able to compete with flash memory which offers far improved IOPS performance (operations per second) – it’s the same reason why SSDs are much faster for booting an OS and loading applications than a mechanical hard drive; the seek times are minuscule in comparison.

-While it’s beyond the scope of this article, those who truly want a fast install experience can slipstream USB 3.0 support into the install media, which on current chipsets and an SSD target can allow you to install Windows 7 or 8 in under 4 minutes flat.
+While it’s beyond the scope of this article, those who truly want a fast install experience can slipstream USB 3.0 support into the install media, which on current chipsets and an SSD target can allow you to install Windows in under 4 minutes flat.